toddaustin07/shellymotion/README.md

 Download the Python script or Windows executable file to a folder on your computer.
 You can start it manually or preferrably, configure your computer to auto start the program whenever it reboots.
 ##### Configuration file
-If you want to change the default port number of the server (8088), you can do so by creating a configuration file which will be read when the server is started.
-This config file can also be used to provide your SmartThings Token if you plan to do any SmartThings API calls.
+If you want to change the default **port number** of the server (8088), you can do so by creating a configuration file which will be read when the server is started.
+This config file can also be used to provide your **SmartThings Bearer Token** if you plan to do any SmartThings API calls.
 The format of the file is as follows:
 ```
 [config]